 - Openness – Data should be legally and technically open to authorised parties for the prescribed purposes of use and the use of such data, enabled by cross-border flows, is encouraged.

-The Taskforce is in the process of developing the ASEAN Interoperable Data Framework and related guidance documents, shortlist the use case(s) for pilot implementation.
+The Taskforce has completed the ASEAN Interoperable Data Framework and related guidance documents in 2022 and is in the process of validating and implementing the Framework using shortlisted use case(s).
 The Taskforce will work closely with the regulators of the member states to understand and highlight any gaps to achieving the interoperability of data.